184.108.40.206 Responsibilities of nominees

-Act reference: FA(Admin)Act section 168(4) Disclosure of information by Secretary, section 3(1)-'protected information'
+Act reference: FA(Admin)Act section 168(4) In spite of any other provision of this Part, the Secretary may disclose …, section 3(1)-'protected information'

 The payment nominee must keep a record of the expenditure of the individual's payments in case the arrangement needs to be reviewed.
 In the instance that a review is deemed necessary, a notice needs to be sent to the nominee requesting a statement to be made regarding the disposal by the nominee of money paid under family assistance law to the nominee on behalf of the individual.

 The nominee is obliged to comply with this request under legislation.
 If they fail to do so penalty provisions apply.